Francis E. Spinner: Treasurer

 Fifty-cent Fractional Currency depicting Spinner, with autograph signature.

 On the recommendation of Secretary of the Treasury Salmon P. Chase, he was appointed by President Lincoln as Treasurer of the United States and served from March 16, 1861, until his resignation on July 1, 1875.
-Within 60 days of his assuming office, the expenditures of the federal government increased dramatically.
+Within 60 days of his assuming office, the Civil War broke out and the expenditures of the federal government increased dramatically.

 He was the first to suggest the employment of women in government offices.
 During the Civil War, many of the clerks of the Treasury Department joined the army, and Spinner suggested to Secretary Chase the advisability of employing women.
 As a proof of concept, Spinner hired a woman to trim money.
 He chose Jennie Douglas, a brawny woman and the former teacher of his daughter.
 Douglas was so successful that Spinner later stated, "her first day's work settled the matter forever in her and in the women's favor.
 The men left and women took their place."
 He subsequently employed seven more women.

 Spinner's suggestion was taken up, and he carried it into effect successfully, though not without much opposition.
 The women were first employed to count money, and later took up various clerical duties.
 He eventually hired over 100 women, paid them well, and retained them after the war was over.

 Spinner's signature on an 1862 issue United States Note.

 He signed the different series of paper money in a singular handwriting, which he cultivated in order to prevent counterfeiting.
 His signature on the "greenbacks" of the United States was the most familiar autograph in the country.
 The history Spinner gave of his signature was:

 I first practiced it while in the sheriff's office about 1835; I used it while commissioner for building the asylum at Utica, and as cashier and president of the Mohawk valley bank, and for franking while in congress.
 It was brought to its highest perfection when I was treasurer.